Philanthropy in the United States: 19th century

 The new nation had weak national, state and local governments.
 A strong civil society was built by Volunteers in a culture of collaboration.
-In 1835, French historian Alexis de Tocqueville wrote about the “peculiar practice” of people in the new American colonies supporting "private initiatives for public good, focusing on quality of life" in his book “Democracy in America.”
-He said voluntary, charitable giving was a distinct cornerstone of American democracy; and he shared, “Americans of all ages, all conditions, and all dispositions constantly form associations…in this manner they found hospitals, prisons, and schools.”
+In 1835, French historian Alexis de Tocqueville wrote about the "peculiar practice" of people in the new American colonies supporting "private initiatives for public good, focusing on quality of life" in his book "Democracy in America."
+He said voluntary, charitable giving was a distinct cornerstone of American democracy; and he shared, "Americans of all ages, all conditions, and all dispositions constantly form associations…in this manner they found hospitals, prisons, and schools."
 (American Philanthropy, Robert H. Bremner, Chicago University Press, 1988) He also noted that "voluntary associations" permeated American life, as a distinguishing feature of the American character and culture.
-Americans, he said, did not rely on others—government, an aristocracy, or the church—to solve their public problems; rather, they did it themselves, through voluntary associations, which is to say, philanthropy, which was characteristically democratic.
+Americans, he said, did not rely on others – government, an aristocracy, or the church – to solve their public problems; rather, they did it themselves, through voluntary associations, which is to say, philanthropy, which was characteristically democratic.

 Important American philanthropists of the first half of the 19th century ere Gerrit Smith and the industrialist Arthur Tappan and to a lesser extent his brother Lewis.

+Capt.
+Robert Richard Randall

+One of the earliest charities formed in the United States still exists today, The Sailors' Snug Harbor, formed by philanthropist Capt.
+Robert Richard Randall of New York who asked that his estate be used in perpetuity to care for "aged, decrepit, and worn-out sailors".
+Capt.
+Randall passed in 1801, but his charity continues to this day to help retired Merchant Mariners across the United States.